Kubernetes Image Baking

 Pre-pulled container images

-registry.k8s.io/kube-apiserver:v<VERSION>(CP image)registry.k8s.io/kube-controller-manager:v<VERSION>(CP image)registry.k8s.io/kube-scheduler:v<VERSION>(CP image)registry.k8s.io/kube-proxy:v<VERSION>(both)registry.k8s.io/etcd:<ETCD_VERSION>(CP image)registry.k8s.io/coredns/coredns:<COREDNS_VERSION>(both)registry.k8s.io/pause:<PAUSE_VERSION>(both)quay.io/cilium/cilium:v<CILIUM_VERSION>(both -- CNI default; swap to Calico/Flannel as needed)quay.io/cilium/operator-generic:v<CILIUM_VERSION>(both)registry.k8s.io/metrics-server/metrics-server:v<METRICS_VERSION>(both)<your-registry>/cloud-controller-manager-hypervisor:<CCM_VERSION>(CP image)<your-registry>/cluster-autoscaler-hypervisor:<CA_VERSION>(worker image)
+registry.k8s.io/kube-apiserver:v<VERSION>(CP image)registry.k8s.io/kube-controller-manager:v<VERSION>(CP image)registry.k8s.io/kube-scheduler:v<VERSION>(CP image)registry.k8s.io/kube-proxy:v<VERSION>(both)registry.k8s.io/etcd:<ETCD_VERSION>(CP image)registry.k8s.io/coredns/coredns:<COREDNS_VERSION>(both)registry.k8s.io/pause:<PAUSE_VERSION>(both)quay.io/cilium/cilium:v<CILIUM_VERSION>(both - the default CNI; swap to Calico or Flannel if you prefer)quay.io/cilium/operator-generic:v<CILIUM_VERSION>(both)registry.k8s.io/metrics-server/metrics-server:v<METRICS_VERSION>(both)<your-registry>/cloud-controller-manager-hypervisor:<CCM_VERSION>(CP image)<your-registry>/cluster-autoscaler-hypervisor:<CA_VERSION>(worker image)

 kubeadm config images list --kubernetes-version v1.34.2